anthony-jantzen/senior-design/Project-Description.md

 A desktop and mobile application tool that allows for simple management of devices connected to a wireless network.
 The tool will enable the user to configure settings to allow for trustworthy devices and blacklist those which are not.

 ## Problem Statement
 Our team wants a tool to simply manage devices on a wireless network, allowing for full transparency.
 Any lack of transparency puts users/administrators in the dark on their home network, paving the way for untrusted individuals to perform intrusions and malicious activities.
+Additionally, the tool needs to be simple and accessible for anyone.

 ## Inadequacy of Current Network Mangement Solutions
 ### Netspot
-* Costs money - Not open source
+* Costs money - not open source
 * Limits usage per cost tier
-* Focuses gathering data on multiple networks rather hardening local network
+* Focuses gathering data on multiple networks rather than hardening local network
 * Usage is not as feature rich on Windows as Mac

 ### LogicMonitor